 After locating a voter’s record, the election worker will verify the voter’s address.
 If it is determined that the information in the voter’s record is correct, the voter will be instructed to sign an oath to affirm their eligibility to vote.
 This signature will be compared with the identification provided to the election worker.

 Upon completion of the check-in process, the election worker will be given a voting pass and directed to receive their ballot.

 Note: Provisional voting is available for voters without proper identification or whose eligibility cannot be verified.

 Marking the Ballot

 Once a voter has received their voting pass, they will proceed to the ballot distribution table.
 During early voting, an election worker will print the voter’s ballot “on-demand.”
 On Election Day, ballots are pre-printed and voters must vote at their assigned precinct where their unique ballot style is located.

 Ballots in Florida are “marksense” ballots, as required by law.
-In Collier County, voters fill in ovals to vote so the ballot can be tabulated electronically.
+In Florida, voters fill in ovals to vote so the ballot can be tabulated electronically.
 Instructions are included on the ballots, which are printed in English and Spanish.

 Scanning the Ballot

 Designed to better capture voter intent and improve the election experience, the DS200 will notify the voter if they cast a blank ballot and/or over-votes a contest, giving them an opportunity to correct the ballot before it is counted.

 Note: If voting a provisional ballot, the voter will not insert the ballot into a DS200.